marschall/osgi-remoting-ejb/README.md

 Contents
 --------
-* client magic
+This project includes the following components:
+* the core, sever independent library that switches the TCCL and registers the OSGi services
-* annotation processor
+* a Java 6 annotation processor processor that generates the required service.xml files for the ejb-client JARs
+* sample integration for JBoss
+* a sample JBoss EJB client library bundle
+* a sample EJB
-* sample EJB and EAR
+* a sample EAR
-* sample glue code for JBoss and Glassfish
+* a sample client

+It's important that the provided JBoss integration is just a sample and can be replaced by one that fits custom needs.

 Pros
 ----
-The advantages of this project are
+The advantages of this project are:
 * supports dynamic starting and stopping of EJB client bundles at run time
 * with little effort support every EJB client library that uses the thread context class loader can be supported
 * the look up of service proxies (can involve network access) is in its own thread to reduce impact on framework start up

-In addition the following "OSGi smells" are avoided
+In addition the following "OSGi smells" are avoided:
 * [buddy class loading](http://wiki.eclipse.org/Context_Class_Loader_Enhancements#Buddy_Class_Loading)
 * [DynamicImport-Package](http://wiki.osgi.org/wiki/DynamicImport-Package)
 * dependencies from the ejb-client JARs to the EJB client library